source: trunk/LMDZ.COMMON/libf/evolution/deftank/README

 96 The user has to specify:

 97 > The headers correspond to the ADASTRA supercomputer and should be changed for other machines and job schedulers.
-In case of "processing scripts" launching mode, the headers are naturally omitted.
+In case of "processing scripts" execution mode, the headers are naturally omitted.

 98 > The path to source the arch file should be adapted to the machine.

-99 > The name of the PEM executable file should be adapted.
+99 > 'pem_exe', the name of the PEM executable file should be adapted.

 101